Emulating redshift mixing due to blending in weak gravitational lensing: Results

 We find that $\bar{R}_{\rm blend}$ remains approximately constant with respect to the primary redshift, exhibiting only a slight positive trend.
 In contrast, the redshift of the secondary galaxy proves to be the more dominant factor.
 The averaged response increases from approximately 0.010 for secondary galaxies at $z \simeq 2$ to around 0.055 at $z \simeq 0.3$.
 This trend reflects our finding that the secondary galaxy dominates the impact of blending over the primary galaxy.

-To validate the performance of our emulation, we compare results using the predicted response on the \textsc{SExtractor} catalogue with those from emulator-based detections, where each input galaxy is weighted by its predicted detection probability.
+To validate the performance of our emulation, we compared the results using the predicted response on the \textsc{SExtractor} catalogue with those from emulator-based detections, where each input galaxy is weighted by its predicted detection probability.
 The two approaches show good agreement across all redshifts and are consistent with the measurements.